 You can also trust all of these units with your floor.

 Most include a water tank from which small amounts of water are released onto the mopping pad to keep it damp.
 This ensures the robot doesn’t leave too much water on the floor.
-So you can safely use it on all types of hard floors including hardwood.

-Added features like cleaning modes, scheduling and auto-recharge are making robot mops a lot easier and more convenient to use.
+Added features like cleaning modes, scheduling, and auto-recharge are making robot mops a lot easier and more convenient to use.

 Most robotic mops are 2-in-1, that is, they both mop and vacuum.